 “Our bakery will provide our customers with several types of pastry including 5 different types of croissants, 10 different types of doughnuts and 5 different beverages.
 The variety of doughnuts that we offer will be of key advantage because our competitors currently are offering less or no variety.”

-This is one of the crucial sections of your business plan, as it explains how you are planning to enter your market and thrive in it.
-Your marketing strategy shows your investors how you are going to manage your business growth, your communication with your customers and how you are planning to spread your products or services in the marketplace.
+This is one of the crucial sections of your plan.
+It explains how you are planning to enter your market and thrive in it.
+Your marketing strategy shows your investors how you are going to manage your business growth and your communication with your customers too.
+Next, it shows how you are planning to spread your products or services in the marketplace.

-Define your sales strategy too.
+Define your sales strategy as well.
 Outline what kind of sales techniques are you planning to use.
 Is it your sales team’s outbound marketing, digital inbound marketing, billboards, publications or social media marketing?

-If you’re creating your business plan to get funding from investors, then you should definitely include a funding request in your business plan.
-Describe how much money you will need to achieve your business goals.
+If you want to get funding from investors, then you should definitely include a funding request.
+Describe how much money you will need to achieve your goals.
 How are you going to use the money exactly?

-Your funding request should be supported by carefully calculated financial statements.
-In order for this to be perfect in your business plan, you might need help from professionals.
-The financial statements in your business plan need to incorporate projected financials, forecast statements, balance sheet/s, statements about the cash flow, profits and losses and budget for expenditure.
+Finally, your funding request should be supported by carefully calculated financial statements.
+As a result, you might need help from professionals.
+The financial statements need to incorporate projected financials, forecast statements, balance sheet/s, statements about the cash flow, profits and losses and budget for expenditure.
 Consequently, these financial documents are set in the Appendix of your business plan for small business, which will be discussed in part 3 of this series.

-As a first-time entrepreneur that has a great new idea, we advise you to not jump into business waters without a plan.
+As a first-time entrepreneur that has a great new idea, we advise you to not jump without a plan.
 There are important questions that need to answer first before you even start the company.
 The BizzBee team of experts is here for you to help you.
-Together we can answer all those questions and guide you through the process of successful business planning.
+Together we can answer all those questions and guide you through the process of planning.